openziti/ziti-browzer-bootstrapper/README.md

 ### third-party verifiable, wildcard certificate
 BrowZer operates in your browser, having a PKI that is not self-signed make using BrowZer much easier.
 LetsEncrypt makes obtaining certificates attainable for nearly everyone.
-It is easier to procure a wildcard certificate and use it for not only your OpenZiti overlay network, but also for the ziti-http-agent as well.
+It is easier to procure a wildcard certificate and use it for not only your OpenZiti overlay network, but also for the ziti-browzer-bootstrapper as well.

 ### OIDC Provider